Pittsburgh Redbud Project

 The Pittsburgh Redbud Project is an exciting initiative of the Western Pennsylvania Conservancy funded by Colcom Foundation.
 The project launched in 2016 to plant thousands of flowering Eastern redbuds and complementary native trees on trails, hillsides and open spaces in downtown Pittsburgh in view of the city’s riverfronts.

 Simply put: Redbuds are beautiful, flowering trees and are among the first trees to bloom each spring!
 Flowering occurs before the trees' leaves form.
 Flowers are usually pink, but can have either white or purple foliage.
-Some wildlife feed on redbud seeds and bees use the tree’s flowers for honey production.
-Evergreen trees will also be planted along with the redbuds to provide tree diversity and encourage tree health.
+Some wildlife feed on redbud seeds and bees use the trees' flowers for honey production.
+Evergreen trees, other flowering trees and shurbs have also been planted along with the redbuds to provide tree diversity and encourage tree health.
+These trees introduce bursts of spring color to downtown Pittsburgh’s three rivers, and as they mature and the canopy grows, the area transforms with even more native beauty while adding to the city's tree canopy.